Tiling Cost Breakdown

 When a crack occurs, you may wish to change your tiles completely.
 Another reason why tiles are changed is that they're old and loose.

 The cost involved when removing tiles differs from installation.
 It ranges between £13 to £20 per square metre for removal.
-The total costs mentioned earlier covers the labour involved in the removal process.
+The total costs mentioned earlier cover the labour involved in the removal process.

 If you've removed your old tiles and are wondering what to do with them, consider recycling where you can send the tiles to your local Recycling centre to be broken down and used in the creation of a new item.